María Teresa Ronderos

 Pablo is a writer, translator and journalist.
 He is fascinated by new technologies and the way they change how humans relate to each other.
 That is why for several years he has focused on understanding how disinformation is produced and spread, as well as what to do to fight it and how to discover who is behind it.
 He directed Colombiacheck, a Colombian fact-checking outlet, and also worked as a fact-checker at the New York Times Syndicate.
 He has also worked in various media in Colombia, the United States and Italy covering politics, sports, music and technology.
 He is interested in all stories that include little-spoken languages, little-known sports, or self-proclaimed prophets.
 He speaks Spanish, English and Italian, has studied German, Latin, Ancient Greek and Esperanto, and is now learning Russian.

-Community Builder
+Community Manager

 Diego Arce